valgaze/valgaze.github.io/_posts/2015-09-17-javascript-bind.md

 {% endhighlight %}

+Bind-- like call-- can also accept comma separated arguments.
+(You can pass in an array of arguments with some fancy footwork using apply, but at this moment that might do more to confuse than to educate.)
+But here's a brief example of using bind to obtain a reference to a function with set context and arguments.

+{% highlight javascript %}

+var addFunc = function (x,y){
+	return x + y;
+}

+var addTen = addFunc.bind(null, 10); //Function reference with x parameter bound to 10

+addTen(5); //15
+addTen(30); //40
+addTen(50); //60
+{% endhighlight %}

-Bottom line: Bind returns a **reference** to a function that we can invoke at a later time.
+**Bottom line:** Bind merely returns a *reference* to a function that we can invoke at a later time.
 Call/apply are immediately invoked but bind needs to be explicitly invoked.
+In addition to setting the context/this for the function's invocation you can also bind arguments as well.